sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 	- The `forecast_curve` takes optimal parameters (models) from step 2 above and applies it to a new independent variable based on observations (cases) to forecast.
 	- outputs: Graph of actual vs forecast

-For the benchmark model, the nCovForecast toolkit comes with GUI, which I used after I ran the modal locally.
+For the benchmark model, the nCovForecast toolkit comes with GUI, which I used after I ran the model locally.

 ### Refinement